 According to Proposal A, when a property is transferred, the following year’s SEV becomes that year’s Taxable Value.
 For example, if you purchase a property in 2015, the Taxable Value in 2016 will be the same as the 2016 SEV.
 The Taxable Value will then be capped again in the second year following transfer of ownership.
 It is the responsibility of the buyer to file a Property Transfer Affidavit (Form L-4260) with the Assessor’s Office within 45 days of the transfer of ownership.
 Forms are available on the attached link or by emailing Carol Knopp at email@example.com Please feel free to contact the Assessor’s Office with any questions or concerns you may have.
 Undisclosed sales are not exempt from filing the L-4260 transfer of ownership form.

 Principal Residence Exemption

 If you own and occupy your home as your principal residence, it may be exempt from a portion of local school operating taxes.
 If you wish to claim an exemption for the current year, a Principal Residence Exemption Affidavit (Form 2368) must be completed and filed prior to June 1 for the summer tax levy.
 If the property is purchased between June 2 and November 1, an exemption can be filed by November 1 for the winter tax levy.
 In addition, if you currently have a Principal Residence Exemption on your property and you no longer own or occupy the property as your primary residence, you must rescind the Principal Residence Exemption within 90 days of the final occupancy.
 A Request to Rescind Principal Residence Exemption (Form 2602) must be filed with the Assessor.
-Forms are available on the attached links or by emailing Carol Knopp at email@example.com.
+Forms are available on the attached links or by emailing Marjorie Gape at firstname.lastname@example.org.
 Please feel free to contact the Assessor’s Office with any questions or concerns you may have.